 1970: The Moody Blues released “Question,” the lead single from their sixth album, A Question of Balance.
 It became the group’s second-highest charting song, reaching #2 in UK and #21 in the US.
 Recorded in one take, the song lacked the overdubbing and double-tracking present throughout the band’s last album, To Our Children’s Children’s Children, making it easier to perform live.

 1971: Fleetwood Mac announced that guitarist Bob Welch would replace Jeremy Spencer, who had left the band early that year to join the religious cult the Children of God.
 Welch was recommended to the group, who hired him without ever playing with him or listening to any of his recordings.

-1976: Wing’s fifth studio LP Wings at the Speed of Sound went to #1 on the Billboard pop chart for the first of seven non-consecutive weeks.
+1976: Wing’s fifth studio album, Wings at the Speed of Sound, went to #1 on the Billboard pop chart for the first of seven non-consecutive weeks.

 1976: Presence became Led Zeppelin’s sixth #1 album in the UK.
 It later went to #1 on the Billboard pop chart in the US at the beginning of May.

 1976: The O’Jays topped the Billboard R&B singles chart with “Living For The Weekend.”